International Applicant Requirements

 The following must be submitted in order to complete your application for admission.

 1. Common Application

 We encourage international applicants to apply via the Common Application.
-If you apply online we will waive your application fee of $25.
 Even though our deadline is March 1, we encourage you to complete your application as soon as possible.
 Please complete all questions and sections of the Common Application.
 Submitting a complete application will help us get a clearer sense of you, and will result in a decision sooner.